 Nearly two-thirds of businesses in the UK and US say they do not have the necessary infrastructure in place to cope with future IT needs – or even the teams to make it happen.

 In a survey of 380 chief information officers (CIOs) and chief technology officers (CTOs) at mid-sized and large corporations by IBM, 60% said their company’s IT modernization program was not yet ready for the future.

 SEE: TechRepublic Premium editorial calendar: IT policies, checklists, toolkits, and research for download (TechRepublic Premium)

-Specifically, CIOs and CTOs felt that their IT modernization programmes were not at the level required to handle the new business opportunities presented by data technologies like accelerated by the COVID-19 pandemic.and automation, as well as the need for cloud infrastructure, which has been
+Specifically, CIOs and CTOs felt that their IT modernization programmes were not at the level required to handle the new business opportunities presented by data technologies like artificial intelligence and automation, as well as the need for cloud infrastructure, which has been accelerated by the COVID-19 pandemic.

 What’s more, many technology leaders aren’t even sure they have the right teams in place to make digital transformation happen: 40% of respondents felt their teams lacked the right skills to “fully meet their IT ambitions”, with over three-quarters saying they would have to rely on managed services from infrastructure partners to fill this gap.

 IBM’s survey was conducted online by Teneo Research between November 19 and December 1 last year.
 2020 saw many companies forced to rapidly accelerate their digital transformation plans due to the impact of COVID-19 on e-commerce and the displacement of workforces.

 In some instances, companies were forced to drastically bring forward their IT modernization plans: 24% of respondents to IBM’s survey said their company had only just started its IT modernization journey, or otherwise was yet to begin modernizing.
 The remaining third reported to be in the middle of transformation.